Introducing Routing Functions to Vision-Language Parameter-Efficient Fine-Tuning with Low-Rank Bottlenecks: Related Works

 \textbf{LoRA-based PEFT} LoRA~\cite{hu2022lora} adopts the same "down-projection then up-projection" approach as the Adapter, with no nonlinear function in the low-rank bottleneck.
 LoRA is added to the query and value mappings in the attention modules of the pre-trained LM.
 Important follow-up works include dynamic rank adjustment~\cite{valipour-etal-2023-dylora, zhang2023adaptive} and quantization adaptation~\cite{NEURIPS2023_qlora, xu2024qalora}.
 Moreover, VeRA~\cite{kopiczko2024vera} and NOLA~\cite{koohpayegani2024nola} further minimize the number of parameters by leveraging frozen random matrices.
 LoRA-based PEFT methods have become standard for tuning large language models and large multimodal foundation models.

-\textbf{Others} Beyond Adapter and LoRA, prompt-based tuning methods~\cite{lester-etal-2021-power, li-liang-2021-prefix, jia2022vpt} have shown strong performance for tuning both language and vision models.
+\textbf{Other PEFT methods} Beyond Adapter and LoRA, prompt-based tuning methods~\cite{lester-etal-2021-power, li-liang-2021-prefix, jia2022vpt} have shown strong performance for tuning both language and vision models.
 LST~\cite{sung2022lst} learns a compact side network during tuning.
 BitFit~\cite{ben-zaken-etal-2022-bitfit} only adjusts the bias terms during fine-tuning, and achieves comparable performance as other PEFT methods.
 Methods~\cite{mao-etal-2022-unipelt, zhou-etal-2024-autopeft, he2022towards, wang-etal-2022-adamix} also explore combining PEFT methods to achieve superior performance.